How To Measure Dry Ingredients

 Using just the right amount of an ingredient―salt, baking soda, flour―can make or break a dish.
 This is especially true of baking, which requires precision.
 This video shows how to have the right amount of your dry ingredients every time.

-Dry ingredients (flour, salt), spoon, measuring cup, knife, measuring spoon
+dry ingredients (such as flour or salt), spoon, measuring cup, knife, measuring spoon

 Tip: To measure heavier ingredients, such as granulated sugar, go ahead and scoop.